msalemor/azfunc-sb-trigger/README.md

 Features:

-- Message is marked completed when the funcion executes
+- Message is marked completed when the funcion finishes executing
 - If an exception is thrown, the message is abandoned and the function retries the message
-- After certain number of retries, the message deadletters
+- After certain number of retries, the message automatically deadletters
-- By default, messages need to complete within 5 minutes, but this can be modfied
+- By default, messages need to complete within 5 minutes, but this can be configured

 ```c#
 using Microsoft.Azure.WebJobs;